 Meat is considered a celebratory food in the Blue Zones, Buettner says, and is typically only eaten about five times per month.
 People in these communities typically stick to "a portion no bigger than the size of the deck of cards," he adds, which translates to about three ounces.
 This makes sense—while meat is a great source of protein, B vitamins, and bioavailable iron, too much of it is also associated with cardiovascular disease, colorectal cancer, and other health issues.
 And studies have shown that higher intakes of meat in both men and women are associated with higher cancer and all-cause mortality rates.

 Like the wine tip, you don't have to start eating meat if you don't currently do so, but if you are a meat eater, know that a bit is totally fine from a longevity perspective.
 To take it a step further, here's how to make the healthiest and most sustainable choices when you do eat meat.

 5. They stick to water, coffee, and wine

 These are beverage choices I can fully get behind.
 Buettner says people in Blue Zones drink six glasses of water a day, plus coffee in the morning and a glass of wine with dinner.
-Missing: sugary beverages like soda, which have been shown to negatively impact your health.
+Missing is sugary beverages, like soda, which has been shown to negatively impact your health.